CyberFlameGO/svnpython/Doc/reference/expressions.rst

   lists compare equal. [#]_ Outcomes other than equality are resolved consistently, but are not otherwise defined. [#]_

-* Most other objects of built-in types compare unequal unless they are the same object; the choice whether one object is considered smaller or larger than another one is made arbitrarily but consistently within one execution of a program.
+* Most other objects of builtin types compare unequal unless they are the same object; the choice whether one object is considered smaller or larger than another one is made arbitrarily but consistently within one execution of a program.

-The operators :keyword:`in` and :keyword:`not in` test for collection membership.  ``x in s`` evaluates to true if *x* is a member of the collection *s*, and false otherwise.  ``x not in s`` returns the negation of ``x in s``.
+The operators :keyword:`in` and :keyword:`not in` test for set membership.  ``x in s`` evaluates to true if *x* is a member of the set *s*, and false otherwise.
-The collection membership test has traditionally been bound to sequences; an object is a member of a collection if the collection is a sequence and contains an element equal to that object.
-However, it make sense for many other object types to support membership tests without being a sequence.
-In particular, dictionaries (for keys) and sets support membership testing.
+``x not in s`` returns the negation of ``x in s``.
+The set membership test has traditionally been bound to sequences; an object is a member of a set if the set is a sequence and contains an element equal to that object.
+However, it is possible for an object to support membership tests without being a sequence.
+In particular, dictionaries support membership testing as a nicer way of spelling ``key in dict``; other mapping types may follow suit.

 For the list and tuple types, ``x in y`` is true if and only if there exists an index *i* such that ``x == y[i]`` is true.